floragunncom/search-guard-docs/_content/_docs_kibana/kibana_authentication_basicauth.md

 Ensure that you configured authentication domains of type `basic` in the Search Guard `sg_config` configuration.
 In most cases, you already created this configuration when configuring the OpenSearch/Elasticsearch backend.

-For the internal user database, an entry in `sg_config.yml` might look like this:
+For the internal user database, such an entry in `sg_config.yml` might look like this:

 ```yaml
 sg_config: